treeverse/lakeFS/design/open/epsilon-unity/epsilon-unity-exporter.md

 Epsilon _transforms_ the metadata of the input file:

 * In the first version we shall drop CRC files.
 A later version will restore these.
-(These files are
+(These files are not required by Delta!)
 * For every path reference in the metadata, it creates a _translated path reference_.
+When mapping to a physical path, lakeFS destroys all information encoded in its paths.
+So _all paths to data files must be translated into absolute paths on the storage namespace_, whether absolute or relative.
 The translated path reference is always an absolute on the provider blockstore:
   - An _absolute_ path reference `lakefs://REPO/REF/...`, is translated to
     its matching physical path on the provider blockstore by querying lakeFS.